ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.kecontact/README.md

 If you have an installation contactor to (dis)connect phase 2 and 3 of your charging station and this switch can be triggered by a state then this adapter is able to start charging with one phase and switch to 3 phases charging if your surplus is sufficient for it.
 In this case please enter the state for your installation contactor and whetherit is a NO (normally open) or NC (normally close)

+### batery storage

+If you own a battery storage please fill in the options here.
+By specifiying states for surplus and regard of your battery storage, this adapter can control whether battery storage should be used for charging your vehicle or not, depenent from the strategy preficied in the options.

 ### power limitation

 You can also limit max. power of your wallbox to limit main power.
 E.g. when running night-storage heaters you might have to respect a maximum power limitation.